-Changed your car’s engine oil and find yourself wondering what to do with all that used oil?
 If you have some wood fence posts in need of treatment, that used oil may come in handy.
 Used motor oil can protect your wooden fences, furniture, and decking.
-Naturally, a few questions arise when it comes to treating wood with used motor oil, including can and should you do it.
+Naturally, a few questions arise when it comes to treating wood with used motor oil, including can and should it be done.

 Time to get to the bottom of this.